-Harold Peacock’s post-graduate qualification in applied finance belies his deep love of history, travel, and writing.
+Harold Peacock’s post-graduate qualification in applied finance belies his deep love of history and adventure.
 He has visited sixty countries as diverse as Iceland from where he ventured north of the Arctic Circle to see Puffins in their natural habitat, and Bolivia where he gasped at an altitude greater than Base Camp in the Himalayas.
 All the while he has enjoyed contradictory events like Royal Garden Parties at Buckingham Palace in England, and country pub hospitality in remote Thargomindah in Outback Australia.

 A degree in journalism enhanced by university history short courses, means that everywhere he goes, Harold observes with the eye of an historian and the curiosity of a journalist.
-He removes the barrier of time and space, to bring history to the here and now of real people, branding it with adventure and his own sense of humour.
+His research is often supplemented with tangible evidence of the past unearthed by metal detecting.
+In this way, he uniquely removes the barrier of time and space, to bring history alive in the here and now of real people.

 This blog records Harold’s appreciation of everyday life and travel from an historic perspective, often weaving his own family history into unique individualistic posts.
 Please follow, share, and enjoy.